 This prize was founded in 1908 by subscription in memory of Alice Oldham.
 It is awarded biennially in Michaelmas term in even years to the student judged to be the most distinguished of the women students in their Junior Sophister year, and who attended classes at Alexandra College for at least one session.

 The award is made by a committee consisting of the Senior Lecturer, the Senior Dean and a woman member of the University staff nominated by the Board.
 The value of the prize is €204.

 Students need only submit a personal letter of application for the prize.
 Their application should be submitted to the Academic Registry Registry by Monday 21 November 2016 at 5.00 pm, in a sealed envelope marked: Alice Oldham Memorial Prize.
 Only under exceptionally circumstances may student’s email in their application.
 All applicants will receive a letter by the end of Michaelmas Term notifying them of the outcome.

-First Class Book Prizes are administered by Examinations and Assessment and are available for collection in November following the Annual Examinations.
+First Class Book Prizes are available for collection in November after the completion of special examinations.
+You will be notified via a portal message when they are avilable.
 They must be collected by the award holder in person from the Academic Registry.